scexao-org/first_pipeline/README.md

 ### Key Components & Workflow
 - **Shell and Python scripts**: Each major step is a separate script
-- **Data flow**: Raw FITS files → Pixel Map → Preprocessing → Wavelength Map → Coupling Maps → Calibration → Image Reconstruction
+- **Data flow**: Raw FITS files → Pixel Map → Preprocessing → Flat Map → Wavelength Map → Coupling Maps → Astrometry → Image Reconstruction
 - **Script chaining**: Output from one script is often input for the next
 - **Modern CLI**: All scripts use `argparse` for professional command-line interfaces